Showing 1-10 of 65 Results

 Current Research and Scholarly InterestsThe goals of Dr. Galli's laboratory are to understand the regulation of mast cell and basophil development and function, and to develop and use genetic approaches to elucidate the roles of these cells in health and disease.
 We study both the roles of mast cells, basophils, and IgE in normal physiology and host defense, e.g., in responses to parasites and in enhancing resistance to venoms, and also their roles in pathology, e.g., anaphylaxis, food allergy, and asthma, both in mice and humans.

 Current Research and Scholarly InterestsMy laboratory focuses on merging advances in molecular biology with those in biomedical imaging to advance the field of molecular imaging.
 Imaging for the purpose of better understanding cancer biology and applications in gene and cell therapy, as well as immunotherapy are all being studied.
 A key long-term focus is the earlier detection of cancer by combining in vitro diagnostics and molecular imaging.

-Professor of Otolaryngology, Emeritus
+Assistant Professor of Biochemistry

 Younger Family Professor and Professor of Structural Biology